gurch101/gowebutils/docsrc/docs/Database/utilities.md

 #### Exists

-The `Exists` function checks if a record exists in a table by id.
-It takes a context, a database connection, a table name, and an id.
-It returns a boolean.
+Checks if a record with the specified ID exists in the table.

 ```go
 func GetUserExists(ctx context.Context, db dbutils.DB, id int64) bool {